-At present, Alcina M.M.
-Bernardo is Associate Professor and Coordinator of the M.Sc. course in Food Engineering at the College of Biotechnology of Portuguese Catholic University (ESB-UCP).
+Alcina M.M.
+Bernardo is Associate Professor and Coordinator of the M.Sc. course in Food Engineering at UCP-ESB.
+She is a CBQF member since its foundation.

-She carries out research in Food Science and Engineering, focused mainly on Fruit and Vegetables.
-She is co-author of more than 70 papers in refereed international journals (h-index of 22, SCOPUS®).
-She is responsible for and professor of Fruits & Vegetables to the european M.Sc.
-BiFTec.
+She carries out research in Food Science, Technology and Engineering, focused mainly on Fruit and Vegetables.
+She is co-author of 80 papers in refereed international journals and book chapters (h-index of 23, SCOPUS®).
+She is responsible for and professor of several curricular units in Engineering to UCP-ESB courses and Fruits & Vegetables to the European M.Sc. course BiFTec-Food4S.
+Her research work was spotlighted in 2015 by Elsevier (https://www.elsevier.com/connect/spotlighting-the-research-of-10-women-scientists-for-international-womens-day).

 Assis, F.R., Morais, R.M.S.C., Morais, A.M.M.B.
 (2016) Mathematical modelling of osmotic dehydration kinetics of apple cubes.
 Journal of Food Processing and Preservation, 41(3), 1-16; doi:10.1111/jfpp.12895.